I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 Cruise ships dock in the center of downtown Ketchikan, making exploring the town’s attractions a breeze.

 Creek Street is one of the most popular places to visit in Ketchikan.
-The town's former Red Light District, this boardwalk is lined with shops, homes, and the famous Dolly’s House Museum.
+The town's former Red Light District, this boardwalk is lined with shops, homes, and the Dolly’s House Museum.
 It’s also a fantastic place to spot wildlife, as the boardwalk is built over a creek where salmon run each summer.

-The town is also known for its totem poles, with over eighty of the tall, hand-carved sculptures found throughout the town and in the nearby Native village of Saxman.
+The town is also known for its totem poles, with over 80 of the tall, hand-carved sculptures found throughout the town and in the nearby Native village of Saxman.
 Due to the area’s rich Native culture, many visitors enjoy learning more about the history and traditions of the Tlingit people while in port.

-Other recommended activities in Ketchikan include a visit to the Misty Fjords National Monument, exploring the town’s hiking trails, and tasting local, freshly caught seafood.
+Other recommended activities in Ketchikan include a visit to the Misty Fjords National Monument, exploring the town’s hiking trails, and tasting local, freshly-caught seafood.

 Read more about Ketchikan: